+If your motorhome has a black tank rinse system (San-T-Flush, or similar rinse port), it is located along the left rear of the motorhome.
 After black tank dumping, some solids may be left at the bottom of the black water tank as well as on the tank sidewalls.
 The black tank rinse is designed to help flush the black tank of waste solids.
 To use:

-- 1. Ensure the sewer hose is connected to the motor-home's sewer outlet and the dump station inlet. - 2.
+- Ensure the sewer hose is connected to the motorhome's sewer outlet and the dump station inlet. - 2.
 Connect a garden hose (reserved for this task) to the dump station water supply and the black tank rinse port.
 For sanitary reasons, DO NOT USE YOUR POTABLE FRESH WATER HOSE FOR THE BLACK TANK RINSE OR OTHER WASTE WATER CLEAN-UP PROCEDURES.
 Do not turn the rinse water ON until the black tank has emptied. - 3.
 Ensure the black tank termination T-valve is OPEN. - 4.
 Turn ON the rinse water and let the water run for several minutes.
 During the rinsing/flushing process, be sure the termination valve remains open and the flexible sewer drain hose remains connected between the motorhome's sewage drain outlet and the dump station inlet. - When rinsing/flushing is complete, turn off the water supply.
 Disconnect the water hose from the black tank rinse port. - 6.
 Close the black tank termination valve. - 7.
 Disconnect the sewer hose from the motorhome.
-While the other end of the sewer hose is connected to the dump station inlet, rinse the sewer hose, inside and out, with water from the dump station's water supply.
+While the other end of the sewer hose is connected to the dump station inlet, rinse the sewer hose, inside and out, with water from the dump station water supply or your on-board water hose.
 Let the rinse water drain into the dump station inlet. - 8.
 When complete, stow the sewer hose and rinse hose.